 5. Snacklins

 Why it’s good: The Snacklins website is bold, fun, and still practical.
-You’ll see attention-grabbing product details in large sections and the brand’s distinct logo, wordmark, and pink color.
+You’ll see attention-grabbing product details in large sections and the brand’s distinct logo and wordmark.
+There’s a product grid further down the page that lets shoppers see what products are available at a glance.

 What you can steal:

-- Use product photos as background over which to overlay text boxes.
+- Use product photos as background over which to overlay text boxes and other elements.

 - Create product pages each with its own background color to make individual products more distinct.